Stevetm2/K2_Custom_Macros/README.md

 4) CFS : Mods to default CFS retrude speed etc. more modest values and the cut xpos can be further to the left.
 5) BED_MESH_CALIBRATE: In preparation for adaptive bed mesh.
 These macros disable bed mesh calibrate, by default, and then can be enabled when needed.
 Waiting on the K2 Bed mesh calibration to allow a grid smaller than 9x9.
 6) CUT_PRE_RETRACT : Testing pre_cut_retract, unfortunately I haven't yet found an appropriate macro override to use.
 Currently testing.

+Insulation into Fluidd

+1) Open your Fluid web page

+Open your browser with your printer IP address followed by :4408 as shown below, only with your pinter IP.

+eg,10.0.0.30:4408

+2) Adding files

+Download the following files from the printer_cfg folder.
+Click on the + button above the first file in the list.
+Now add these downloaded files to your printer.

+macros_general.cfg
+macros_fil.cfg
+macros_test_speed.cfg

+3) Edit Printer.cfg

+Open your config page by clicking on the hamburger icon on the top left then clicking on the {} icon.
+Now edit and add the below line to your printer.cfg under the [include box.cfg] line.

+[include macros_general]

+4) Edit printer_params.cfg